 You’re immediately vested in all contributions to your Workday 401(k), but you have some choices about what to do with your funds when you leave Workday.
-Your options may also depend on how much is in your account.
+Your options, which are listed below, may also depend on how much is in your account.

 - Keep it in the Workday plan at Fidelity.
 Additional fees may apply.